Logo for: Connecticut Opportunity Project

 Roca Celebrates Two Years In Operation With Progress Report, Panel Discussion

-Roca Young Mothers program recently expanded to Hartford, CT, seeking to address community violence by supporting women who get caught up in it.
+Roca Young Women's program recently expanded to Hartford, CT, seeking to address community violence by supporting women who get caught up in it.
 To mark its two-year anniversary, Roca issued a report summarizing its work and the women who have utilized its services, including a panel discussion of the organization's impact on the Hartford community.
 Read about Roca's impact on young women in the Capitol region.

 RSS